aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/charts/axes/set-category-axis/_index.md

 3. Add some values to cells in the first worksheet.

-4. Now you can set the category axis, there are two ways: using cell data, or using strings directly, both of which are shown in the sample code.
+4. Now you can set the category axis.
+There are two ways: using cell data or using strings directly; both are shown in the sample code.

-5. Set value axis, save the workbook to view the result.
+5. Set the value axis and save the workbook to view the result.

 ## **Sample Code**
 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Charts-CategoryAxis-settings.py" >}}